magdalenarussell/mechanistic-trimming/README.md

 11. model type--see the table below for [model options](#model-types)
 12. (optional) for models with base-count terms, specify the number of nucleotides to be included in the base-count 5' of the trimming site; for the general model, we use 10 nucleotides

-This analysis will save a file containing the results in the indicated `OUTPUT_PATH` as specified in the [config](config) files
+This analysis will save a file containing the results in a directory called `model_bootstrap` located in the indicated `OUTPUT_PATH` as specified in the [config](config) files

 ## Model evaluation